 Nashville shooter Audrey Hale planned attack for ‘months,’ police say

-Police said Hale ‘acted totally alone’ on the day of the shooting.
+Police said killer ‘acted totally alone’ on the day of the shooting

 Related video: Police release CCTV footage of Nashville school shooter